canonical/ubuntu-desktop-provision/dev-docs/adding-a-new-page-to-the-installer.md

 # Adding a new page to the installer

+This project makes use of the [Model-view-viewmodel](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) architectural pattern.

 ## Add your page
+New pages can either be added to `apps/ubuntu_bootstrap/` for the main installer, `apps/ubuntu_init/` for the first boot experience, or `packages/ubuntu_provision/` if they need to be shared between the two flows.
+This document will assume you are adding a page to the main installer.

 - Under `apps/ubuntu_bootstrap/lib/pages`, create a new directory for the page you would like to add
-ie: `apps/ubuntu_bootstrap/lib/pages/<your-feature>`
+ie: `apps/ubuntu_bootstrap/lib/pages/<your-feature>`.
-- Create at minimum the following files:
+- Create at minimum the following files (see existing pages for what these files should include):
 	- `<your-feature>_page.dart`: Defines the UI for the page you would like to add to the installer.
+    This forms the `view` within the MVVM pattern.
 	- `<your-feature>_model.dart`: Implements the provider and integrates with backend services to support your page's functionality.
+This forms the `view-model` within the MVVM pattern.
 - Export your page for use in the installer by adding it to `apps/ubuntu_bootstrap/lib/pages.dart`
 - Add your page to the installation steps by adding it as an enum to `InstallationStep` in `apps/ubuntu_bootstrap/lib/app/installation_step.dart`.
 The order of the `InstallationStep` enums determines the order they appear in the installation process.

+Not all wizard pages are standalone.
+For more complicated flows, instead of adding a page, an embedded wizard can be added to `InstallationStep`.
+These embedded wizards house their own wizard steps, and may share state between multiple pages.
+See `StorageWizard` in `apps/ubuntu_bootstrap/lib/pages/storage/storage_wizard.dart`

 ## Add your service
 - Under `apps/ubuntu_bootstrap/lib/services`, create a new file `<your-feature>_service.dart`
 - Within this file, define the backend service that supports your page, and will be called to by your model.
+This forms the `model` within the MVVM pattern.
 - Export your service for use by your model by adding it to `apps/ubuntu_bootstrap/lib/services.dart`
 - Register your service for use in the installer by adding a statement